Lito Camo

-Carlito "Lito" Fadri Camo (born March 12, 1972) is a Filipino singer, songwriter, and actor.
+Carlito "Lito" Fadri Camo (born December 25, 1972) is a Filipino singer, songwriter, actor and politician.
 He is best known for composing numerous novelty songs for various artists such as "Bakit Papa?
-Tawag mo ako?", "Spaghetti Song", "Bulaklak", "Wowowee", "Boom Tarat Tarat", and "Otso-Otso".
-Lito Camo is a native of Bongabong, Oriental Mindoro.
+Tawag mo ako?", "The Spageti Song", "Bulaklak", "Wowowee", "Boom Tarat Tarat", and "Otso-Otso".
+Camo is a native of Bongabong, Oriental Mindoro.
+Camo also served as a Board Member of Oriental Mindoro's Second District from 2019-2025.

-Career
+Music career

 In 1998, Camo released his debut studio album, entitled Sino Camo?, with the songs "Kung Ikaw" and "Hey Babe" being the lead singles.
 Four years later, in 2002, Camo released his second studio album, entitled Ano Camo?".
 Three years after the release of Ano Camo?, in 2005, he released his third studio album Ako Naman!. which is Camo's most recent studio album to date.

+Political career

+Camo tried to run for Mayor Of Bongabong under the Liberal Party in 2016 but was defeated by Elgin Malaluan.
+He ran in 2019 as a Board Member for the Second District of Oriental Mindoro and won.
+He later won a second term in 2022.

+Camo ran for Mayor Of Bongabong again but was defeated in the 2025 mayoral election in Bongabong, Oriental Mindoro.

 Discography

-These are the songs composed, produced, and arranged by Lito Camo (most are sung by other Filipino artists, and not necessarily sung by him, except as indicated).
+These are the songs composed, produced, and arranged by Camo (most are sung by other Filipino artists, and not necessarily sung by him, except as indicated).